If you’re looking for some funny Irish jokes, the ones below should give you a giggle!

 “Anto and his wife were lying in bed in their house in Dublin one Saturday morning.
 It was 8 o’clock and the neighbour’s dog was going mental.

 He arrived back up the stairs ten minutes later.
 ‘What are you after doing?’ replied his wife.
-‘I’ve put the little b*stard in our garden.
-Let’s see how they like listening to the little b*stard!'”
+‘I’ve put the little hoor in our garden.
+Let’s see how they like listening to him!'”

 6. The bulletproof Irishman